vmware-archive/lobot/README.md

         lobot chef

 Your lobot instance should now be up and running.
 You will be able to access your CI server at: http://&lt;your instance address&gt;/ with the username and password you chose during configuration.
+Or, if you are on a Mac, run `lobot open`.
 For more information about Jenkins CI, see [http://jenkins-ci.org](http://jenkins-ci.org).

 ## Custom Chef Recipes